 Peoria Unified Food & Nutrition Department

-The USDA recently announced they will not be extending the free meal program for the 2022-2023 school year.
+The USDA announced they will not be extending the free meal program.
 All meals will be served based on the student's meal status of free, reduced or paid.
 A new application must be filled out every school year.
 Only one application is needed per family, even if the students go to different schools.

 You can apply online here.
 Paper applications are available at your student's school front office and cafeteria.